 As you can see, tendinitis of the foot can strike many places in the foot, but there is always a solution.
 The best treatment will usually consist of taking a rest from your activities, icing the painful area and using pain medications.
 Stretching out the connecting muscles and making adjustments to your shoes may also help.

-Our semi-custom orthotic insoles are ideal for addressing Achilles tendinitis and posterior tibial tendinitis, and may be appropriate for other types of tendinitis as well.
+Our pain relief insoles are ideal for addressing Achilles tendinitis and posterior tibial tendinitis, and may be appropriate for other types of tendinitis as well.
 Be sure to check with a podiatrist or sports medicine professional if you’re uncertain whether insoles are right for you.

-An inflamed tendon in the foot can certainly impact your exercise routine and daily life.
-Realize that it’s usually a minor problem that you have the power to fix.
+An inflamed tendon in the foot can impact your exercise routine and daily life, but the good news is that it's usually a minor problem that you have the power to fix.
 Listen to your body, take time off when you need it, and make changes to your exercise habits as necessary.
-Your feet-and the rest of your body-will thank you.
+Your feet, and the rest of your body, will thank you.

 Mark has always believed exceptional footwear can change lives.
 He's been in the footwear industry for over 30 years, working with podiatrists, pedorthists, foot care experts, and footwear makers.
 Mark started Chaco sandals in 1989 and developed a game-changing sport sandal that delivered comfort and durability.
 After Chaco sold in 2009, Mark ultimately started Tread Labs to continue transforming people's footwear so they can walk better, feel better, live better.